 Add dark chocolate to hot coffee and stir to melt chocolate.
 Set aside.

-In large mixing bowl beat eggs until light and lemon colored, 3-5 minutes.
+In a large mixing bowl beat eggs until light and lemon colored, 3-5 minutes.

 Line cupcake pan with paper or foil liners (I prefer foil liners).
 Add 3 tablespoons (45 grams) to each liner.